CaddyGlow/cribcall/README.md

 # CribCall

 Local-only baby monitor using mTLS HTTP+WebSocket control channels and WebRTC for media.
-Supports Android and Linux with audio capture, sound detection, and push notifications.
+Supports Android and Linux with audio capture, sound detection, and push notifications, plus a macOS preview target (mDNS is stubbed while native code lands).
 See `SPEC.md` for the full product and protocol specification.

 ## Features